adap/flower/.github/PULL_REQUEST_TEMPLATE.md

 ### Explanation

 <!--
-Explain the changes and how they improve the issue(s) described above.
+Explain the changes and how they improve the issue described above.

-Example: The variable `rnd` was to `server_round` to improve readability.
+Example: The variable `rnd` was renamed to `server_round` to improve readability.
 -->

 ### Checklist